-- 5. The CD will then boot and start the installation process. - 6.
-Select the language you would prefer to use for the installation and as the system default.
+- 5. The CD will then boot and start the rescue process. - 6.
+Select the language you prefer to use for the rescue process.
 To continue, select OK.

 Note: Console support for Asian languages is not available at this time.
-SGI recommends that customers in Asia set the default system language to English.
+SGI recommends that customers in Asia set the language to English.